Protection of Minors Policy

 Susan Wente, Provost and Vice Chancellor for Academic Affairs

 Vanderbilt University is dedicated to the welfare and safety of Minors who visit Vanderbilt’s campus and who participate in Vanderbilt’s Programs.
 To promote the protection of Minors, this policy 1) describes the requirements of administrators, faculty, staff, students, volunteers and others who interact with Minors and 2) informs all members of the university community of their obligation to report any instances of known or suspected abuse or neglect of Minors.
-This policy is supplemented by the Protection of Minors Policy Operational Guidelines.
+This policy is supplemented by the Protection of Minors Policy Handbook.

 A. Child Abuse and/or Neglect exist when there is endangerment of a Minor’s physical or mental health due to acts of commission (physical, sexual or psychological abuse) or omission (child neglect).
 Under Tennessee law, all adults are mandatory reporters when child abuse/neglect is suspected.
 For more information on child abuse and child neglect examples, see Appendix A, “Code of Conduct for Interacting with Minors and Identifying Child Abuse.”

 B. Minor is a person under the age of eighteen (18).